adamuTw/SimpleDiscordMusicBot/README.md

 7.edit automu.py at line 459,and change the token to your(you will get it at step.5)

 6.build a Docker container by using python:3.13.0 and run "sh -c "apt-get update && apt-get install -y ffmpeg && pip install discord.py PyNaCl yt_dlp && python3 /your_bot_menu/automu.py" and enable it

+#Now you can invite this bot to your server and enjoy it!